JorgeCastilloPrz/AndroidFillableLoaders/README.md

 Android Open Source library providing an interesting fillable progress view working with SVG paths.
 This is a nice option too if you want to create an interesting branding logo for your app.
+Check [this blog post](http://jorgecastillo.xyz/2015/08/16/android-fillable-loaders/) in order to get more technical details about the library.

 Sample Video
 ============